tril-alex/ats-mini/changelog/+wifi.added.md

-Wi-Fi mode to sync time over NTP.
+Wi-Fi mode to sync time over NTP, view the receiver status and Memory slots.